Biarca/patrol-k8s-marketplace/README.md

 **Note:** If the installer project and monitoring project are same, then provide Owner role of the project to Service account.

-In the GCP Console, navigate to **IAM & Admin >  Click on "Add"**.
-Under “New members” give the Installer project service account and select “Security Admin” as role and click on “Save”.
+In the GCP Console, select Monitoring project and navigate to **IAM & Admin >  Click on "Add"**.
+Under “New members” provide the Installer project service account and select “Security Admin” as role and click on “Save”.

-Download the key in JSON format and copy them to the ````<Path-To-Patrol-installer>/patrol-k8s-marketplace```` directory in the installer machine.
+Download the installer project service account key in JSON format and copy them to the ````<Path-To-Patrol-installer>/patrol-k8s-marketplace```` directory in the installer machine.
 ### 3.2 Creating External Static Address and DNS Record
 For accessing Biarca Patrol UI using an FQDN, perform the below steps in GCP.
 #### 3.2.1 Create External Static IP